 Roshan joined the STDF in 2013 and has since supported over 20 developing countries mainly in Africa and Asia to develop and roll out results-focused projects on food safety, animal and plant health.
 Driving STDF’s outreach, she runs the STDF multi-media platform - including the website, e-news and upcoming short films - to promote knowledge sharing on priority SPS topics among 4000 stakeholders worldwide.
 Roshan holds a Master's degree in International Trade and Economics from the University of Barcelona.
 She also holds a dual bachelor's degree in Law and Social Sciences from the Lahore University of Management Sciences.
 Previously, she has worked in legal consultancy and commercial law.

 Since joining the STDF in 2007, Simon has managed a US$ 14 million portfolio of 42 projects and project preparation grants across Latin America and the Caribbean, as well as in Africa and Asia.
 He manages the financial information for the STDF Trust Fund and leads on priority knowledge topics, sharing good practice from electronic SPS certification to cross-cutting issues on gender and the environment across STDF's global network.
-Simon has worked on international trade at the WTO for over ten years and holds a Master's degree in International Economics and Development from the Université Catholique de Louvain, Belgium.
+Simon has worked on international trade at the WTO for over ten years and holds a Master's degree in International Economics and Development from the University of Namur and the Université Catholique de Louvain, Belgium.